StefanHeimberg/ee7-ejb-cdi-scopemix/README.md

 # ee7-ejb-cdi-scopemix
-JavaEE 7 Example Application to Demonstrate how CDI Scopes bevaves in EJB Containert
+JavaEE 7 Example Application to Demonstrate how CDI Scopes behaves in EJB Containert